catid/calico/README.md

 The best known attack against ChaCha is on 7 rounds [3][4], so 14 rounds seems like more than enough of a security margin in trade for exceptional speed.

+## Discussion

+The project goals are (in order):

++ Avoiding Timing Side-Channels
++ Avoiding Freed Memory Side-Channels
++ Simplicity
++ Speed
++ Low Overhead

+Calico attempts to use existing, trusted primitives in efficient and simple combination to avoid misusing or introducing new buggy code.

+The main primitives, ChaCha and Poly1305, are trusted and well-analyzed and moreover do not have timing side-channels and make little use of state so it is easy to erase.
+These functions are also simple, though I have chosen to use existing implementations rather than writing much code of my own.

+Care is taken to avoid leaking important information by leaving it on the stack or in memory somewhere to be read later.

+#### Setup

+An alternative initial state would be a random number for each IV.
+This would not help meaningfully with security because the keys are already large enough.
+The advantage of starting with 0 is that it will never roll over and the code can easily check for IVs that are about to reach 2^64 to avoid re-using IVs.

+#### Encryption

+The cipher chosen for encryption is the ChaCha cipher, which has a selectable number of rounds.
+The number of rounds is commonly post-fixed to the name of the cipher as in "ChaCha8" is an 8-round version of the ChaCha cipher.

+In [1], it is shown that ChaCha8 does not provide 256-bit security.
+And in [2] a proof for security against differential cryptoanalysis is given for ChaCha15.

+It seems then that a comfortable margin of security is provided by ChaCha14, which offers 30% faster execution time as compared to the full 20-round version.

 #### VMAC versus SipHash